Los Angeles Office

 Prior to joining the Campaign for College Opportunity, Jackie worked in the Office of Los Angeles Councilmember Joe Buscaino serving the Watts and Harbor Gateway Communities.
 Having several years working in public service, she is extremely passionate about creating positive community change.

-Jackie currently resides in Torrance, CA and is currently pursuing her Masters Degree in Public Policy and Administration at CSU Long Beach.
+Jackie is currently pursuing her Masters Degree in Public Policy and Administration at CSU Long Beach.